Blog Off-Topic

 The Job’s environment

 I could barely handle being there as a shopper and my mom expected me to work there.
-Too many people, too many things happening to be able to focus on the job.
-It would be impossible to focus on a job and there is a kid screaming around me.
+Too many people, and too many things happening to be able to focus on the job.
+It would be impossible to focus on a job and a kid is screaming around me.
 Not all of us can afford noise-canceling headphones.

 I feel some autism pages should have a giveaway for noise-canceling headphones or if the person has a YouTube channel/ blog, the page should give them the headphones for free in exchange for a review/mentioning the headphones.
 In my opinion, retail jobs or any job dealing with the public is not for us.
 This is just my 2 cents.
 Everyone is different.